crazysoftwarecoder/ml-notebooks/build-llm-from-scratch/README.md

 4) for characters not present in the vocab, use unk token and for beginning of text use a end of text token in the previous end of text.
 5) tiktoken is a well known byte pair encoder used in GPT 2.
 6) Take out sets of tokens (context) from the training set (x) and slide that window by 1 (y)
+7) Use a data loader to take out multiple tokens in batches for speed.
+8) Convert tokens to embeddings using pytorch embeddings.
+9) Add positional embeddings to the token embeddings.
+10) Once this is done, you are all set to train.